AUA Summit - What is Penile Cancer?

 What is Penile Cancer?

-How does the Penis Normally work?
+How does the penis normally work?

 Symptoms

-You should see your health care provider if you notice any of these on the foreskin, or the shaft or head of your penis:
+You should see your health care provider if you notice any of these on the foreskin, the shaft or head of your penis:

 • An area of skin becoming thicker and/or changing color